git-pull/website/code_explorer/django-vs-flask.rst

 - :attr:`~flask:flask.Flask.url_map`: url mappings
 - :attr:`~flask:flask.Flask.view_functions`: view callbacks

-So why list out all those things?
+So why list these?
 Situational awareness is a key matter when using a micro framework.
 Understanding what happens under the hood ensures confidence the application is handled by the developer, not the other way around.

 Flask and Databases
 -------------------